microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Set up the application

 Start by creating a new instance of the Tinylicious client.
-Tinylicious is the Fluid Framework's local testing server, and a client is responsible for creating and loading containers as well as communicating changes between all of the collaborators.
+Tinylicious is the Fluid Framework's local testing server, and a client is responsible for creating and loading containers.

 The app creates Fluid containers using a schema that defines a set of *initial objects* that will be available in the container.
 Learn more about initial objects in [Data modeling]({{< relref "data-modeling.md" >}}).